 Anyone who has worked with a die cut machine has probably made a choice between Silhouette or Cricut.
 The two are at the top of the food chain for cutting machines.
 Amateurs and experts alike can find something to love about each brand.

-Before getting into a deep analysis of the differences in Silhouette vs. Cricut, you should know the basics of each die cutting machine.
+Before getting into a deep analysis of the differences in Cameo vs. Explore, you should know the basics of each die cutting machine.

 You can use dual cartridges with the Cameo 4, which allows you to print and cut anything without completely stopping the machine.
 You’ll love the fact that you don’t have to change the blades or the pen to adjust your settings.
 On top of everything else, you can use Bluetooth to begin your cutting without any wired connection.

 The cameo 4 comes with Silhouette’s PixScan technology.
 With this, you can use pictures taken directly with your smartphone or digital camera.
 You can then send them directly to the Cameo 4 when you are ready to begin cutting.

 You can also take advantage of Scan and Cut, a feature that lets you transmit directly to a printer.
 Once the images are ready, you can send them directly to the Cameo 4 and get them cut to your preferred settings.